ironhack-labs/lab-ironbeers/README.md

 In this lab you will create a web app where the user will be able to see a list of beers or check one randomly.
 For the exercise, we will work with the [PunkAPI](https://www.npmjs.com/package/punkapi-javascript-wrapper) database, through it's NPM Package.
 The package has some methods that retrieve beers with some info about them and fits perfect for our example.

+⚠️ Notice that this setup has handlebars as a view engine.
+If you are to use some other view engine (like ejs) you have to install that package and edit your app.js manually.

 ## Requirements

 - Fork this repo